Containers

 Space Manager

 APFS containers provide pooled and tiered storage capabilities, without the need for a Core Storage layer.
 It presents one logical view of storage, whose blocks can be shared among multiple volumes without the need for pre-partitioning and pre-allocation of space.
 As volumes’ storage requirements change over time, blocks are allocated or returned to the container.
 This allows for quite a bit of flexibility, as you can now have multiple volumes that serve different roles without having to figure out their space requirements ahead of time.
-For example, you can now have more than one system volume with different versions on macOS installed that can share the same user data volume.
+For example, you can now have more than one system volume with different versions of macOS installed that can share the same user data volume.

 It supports storage devices as small as 1 MiB in size (APFS on a 1.44 MiB HD floppy, anyone?) and has no apparent upper storage limit.
 It supports the sharing of blocks among as many as 100 volumes (with some limitations).
 In addition to that hard-coded upper maximum of 100 volumes, APFS requires that there can be no more than one volume per 512 MiB of storage space.
 This helps limit storage contention and reduces the amount of space needed to maintain file system metadata on-disk.